-- 1. Estuary water levels.
-The estuary water level target set by the Biological Opinion is at least 7 ft in elevation, but not exceeding flood stage of 9 ft.
-Lagoon water levels greater than 4 ft are expected to accompany reduced marine influence, improved fresh and brackish water conditions, and would likely improve juvenile salmonid rearing habitat. - 2.
-Minimize artificial breaching.
-Although the beach management plan seeks to avoid breaching, the Biological Opinion recognizes that artificial breaching during the lagoon management season may occasionally be necessary. - 3.
-Sand channel.
+- Sand channel.
 Outlet channel will be a temporary feature, created only by excavating a sand channel.
-No new structures or mechanical devices, temporary or permanent, will be a part of outlet channel implementation. - 4.
-Economic feasibility.
+No new structures or mechanical devices, temporary or permanent, will be a part of outlet channel implementation. - Economic feasibility.
 Operations and maintenance requirements will not place undue burden on Sonoma Water in terms of cost.
-In particular, Sonoma Water will consider cost as it relates to frequency or duration of maintenance activities. - 5.
-Public Safety.
+In particular, Sonoma Water will consider cost as it relates to frequency or duration of maintenance activities. - Public Safety.
 The outlet channel management plan will not reduce public safety for floodplain property owners, visitors and employees of the State Beach, and Sonoma Water maintenance staff.

-In addition to these performance criteria, Sonoma Water must manage the estuary's mouth in accordance with permits from state and federal agencies.
-Key aspects of these permits that affect 2019 outlet channel management include: limits on channel dimensions and volume; scheduling to minimize interference with public access; limiting beach actions to no more than two consecutive days; and constraining access during marine mammal pupping season.
+In addition to these criteria, Sonoma Water must manage the estuary's mouth in accordance with permits from state and federal agencies.
+Key aspects of these permits that affect 2020 outlet channel management include: limits on channel dimensions and volume; scheduling to minimize interference with public access; limiting beach actions to no more than two consecutive days; and constraining access during marine mammal pupping season.